Boris Johnson promises UK will provide Hong Kongers path to citizenship after national security fears - Local News 8

 Paddy Ashdown, a Liberal politician who campaigned against the change, said in 2018 that “the BNO, sarcastically referred to by Hong Kongers as ‘Britain says no’, was viewed as a betrayal as the UK just canceled the citizenship of her former colonial subjects.”

 BNO holders have long campaigned for the UK to provide them a path to citizenship in the country that ruled their city for 150 years.
-The campaign has grown in recent years, as Hong Kong’s system of semi-autonomous governance, known as “one country, two systems,” grows ever-shakier under increased Chinese pressure.
+The campaign has grown in recent years, as Hong Kong’s system of semi-autonomous governance grows ever-shakier under increased Chinese pressure.

 A local pressure group, Britons in Hong Kong, has held rallies to call for London to look at its “inescapable legal, historical and moral responsibility for Hong Kong and British Nationals (Overseas).”